-Each year, a review of the cash flows of the Pool is undertaken to determine the amount a allocated to each segment.
+Each year, a review of Pool cash flows is undertaken to determine the amount allocated to each segment.
 Annual reviews are part of the budgeting process.
 Following completion of the review process, the segments are rebalanced as necessary.

-1- Cash Segment - Daily Working Capital - To determine the amount of working capital required in the Pool, we analyzed the monthly cash inflows and outflows for the last three fiscal years.
-Based on this analysis, the recommended working capital balance is 6% (on average).
-This will range from around 2% to 14%.
-This working capital cash is set aside to support ongoing but uncertain daily cash requirements.
-In market conditions where higher interest rates are available for MMF, this segment can also be an investable asset class especially during times of higher outlook for recession, higher outflows of cash expectations, or for other reasons.
+1: Cash Segment/Daily Working Capital - To determine the amount of working capital required in the Pool, the historical cash inflows and outflows are analyzed.
+Based on this analysis, the recommended working capital balance ranges from 2% to 14%, with an average balance of about 6% of the portfolio.
+This working capital cash is set aside to support ongoing and unpredictable daily cash requirements.